 How to Apply for the Japan Digital Nomad Visa

-To apply, visit the Japanese Immigration services agency Online Resident Application System website to create an account, select and apply for the appropriate visa category, and submit the required documents.
+For full information on the application process, visit the Japanese Immigration services agency Online Resident Application System website to create an account, select and apply for the appropriate visa category, and submit the required documents.
+Specifically visit the Japanese Ministry of Foreign Affairs Specified Visa for Digital Nomads page to apply.
 For instructions on how to navigate the application portal, visit the MOJ Online Shinsei Guide.

 Though the visa exemption for most countries is 90 days, easy, and simple, I highly recommend the Japan digital nomad visa for a full 6 month stay, for the perfect balance of working, relaxing, and exploring.